Best balance transfer credit cards in Canada for 2023

 BMO Preferred Rate Mastercard*

-At a glance: BMO’s Preferred Rate Mastercard comes with a low regular interest rate of 12.99% and an annual fee of only $20, which is waived for the first year—and waived every year for cardholders with a BMO Performance chequing account.
+At a glance: BMO’s Preferred Rate Mastercard comes with a low regular interest rate of 13.99% and an annual fee of only $29, which is waived for the first year.
 The balance transfer offer isn’t as strong as others on this list, but can still save you money compared to a regular card.
-Circus fans will love the discounts at Cirque du Soleil.

-• Balance transfer offer: 0.99% introductory interest rate on balance transfers in the first 9 months; 2% transfer fee
+Welcome offer: get a 0.99% introductory interest rate on balance transfers for 9 months with a 2% transfer fee

 Pros